 for a gradual climb along the edge of the plateau.
 There a few opportunities to catch a glimpse of the valley and the Kinzua Reservoir through the trees, which will get better in the fall.
 The trail crosses the road couple of times, before turning east and heading downhill.
 Tuttletown

-and get ready for the longest sustained downhill in this phase, dropping for over a mile and a half.
+meets Elijah.
+Get ready for the longest sustained downhill in this phase, dropping for over a mile and a half.
 There are multiple optional lines that include hips, rock gardens, and drops.
 There are also several wooden puncheons and cool armored sections to deal with wet areas.

 is the only trail (so far) that is built by hand by local volunteers, and the difference is readily apparent.
 The surface is looser and then proceeds through some very tight rock chasms that no machine could fit through.
 There are several cool rock features in this section that make for cool photos, if you want to document your ride!

-At the end of J Trail
+At the end of Three Sisters

-, turn left again back on to B Trail
+, turn left on to Seneca

-and begins climbing back toward the trailhead.
+for a short, fast downhill, including a natural wall ride.
 There are multiple, very cool wooden puncheons as well as rock features that flow really nicely in the other direction if you have some energy left at the end of this loop.

 to continue flowing back to the parking lot.